sinsunsan/sinsunsan.github.io/_posts/2017-02-19-universal-angular.md

 ## How to test that the server rendering is correct ?

-* See the source of the page : The source of the page is supposed to be the unmodified content retrieved from the server, wheras chrome debug explorer show the code produced from that by angular
+* See the source of the page : The source of the page is supposed to be the unmodified content retrieved from the server, whereas chrome debug explorer show the code produced from that by angular
 * Disable javascript to have only the  server rendering :

-This solution was proposed by []@MarkPieszak](https://github.com/angular/universal-starter/issues/372#issuecomment-281711218)
+This solution was proposed by [@MarkPieszak](https://github.com/angular/universal-starter/issues/372#issuecomment-281711218)
 > One super easy way to test SSR is to go to your Chrome devtools, settings, and click the Disable JavaScript checkbox.
 Then try refreshing / clicking around your app.
 No client-side at all, everything came from the server! :)